liuleen/elixir/README.md

 - Two types of files
     * .ex → compiled down to byte code and run on the erlang beam
-    * .exs → scripting files, interpreted
+    * .exs → scripting files, interpreted like ruby and python
+- use snake case to name files
+    * hello_world.exs
+- comment with #
+- functions are grouped in modules
 - String interpolation
     * iex> name = "sean"
     * iex> "Hello #{name}"